 Add a few more pins around the center to keep the fleece and blanket together are you move it for the next step.

-Take the whole blanket over to a sewing machine set up with a black thread on top and a thread matching the fleece in the bobbin.
+Take the whole blanket over to a sewing machine set up with a pink thread on top and a thread matching the fleece in the bobbin.
 Set the machine to a zigzag stitch and a medium stitch length and just sew around the edge of the blanket in the space of the black border.
 The zigzag stitch keeps the blanket and fleece stretchy so they can move together, without a tight line of stitches holding them stiff.
 Once you’ve worked around the blanket, remove any pins and trim the excess thread to finish it off.

 And you’re done!
 I love how this blanket turned out and the colors look just so pretty together!
 The yarn didn’t seem as if it would work before I started but once it came together, I was really excited to photograph it.
 These instructions are for traditionally knitting this, but this blanket was made on the Addi Express Kingsize machine.
 I’ll have a post sharing the recipe for that soon.
 I’ve had a lot of fun using my Addi and I’ll be sharing video tutorials of it on my Youtube as soon as I can.
 Be sure to subscribe to my channel here so you don’t miss it!